 - from the date of entry into force of the withdrawal agreement that the UK negotiates with the Union, acting through the Council; or

-Therefore, in practice the British exit (Brexit) date is unlikely to be before the latter part of 2018.
+The current expectation is that the whole of the two year period will be needed to negotiate the exit provisions, therefore, in practice the British exit (Brexit) date cannot be before 2019, i.e. March 2019 if notice is given in March 2017.
 This briefing note advises readers on the immediate considerations and anticipates how a Brexit will impact on English corporate law and transactions more widely.

 Practical steps to take now